digitalmalayali/Linkhub/README.md

 ## Features
 - 😊 No installation or fancy setup; just replace links/icons!
-- ⚡ Uses light-weight CSS framework [chota](https://github.com/jenil/chota); entire size of site is around 150kb!
+- ⚡ Uses lightweight CSS framework [chota](https://github.com/jenil/chota); the entire size of the site is around 150kb!
-- 🌙 Switch between dark and light modes; automatically chooses mode based on your system preference!
+- 🌙 Switch between dark and light modes; automatically chooses the mode based on your system preference!
 - 😍 Icons powered by [iconify](https://github.com/iconify/iconify); find tons of free icons for almost any purpose!
 - 🔠 Categorize links; store your links under various categories!